-AIMS is profiling a new school leader each month this Fall in a new series entitled Seven Questions With...For our third profile, we reached out to the President of Cristo Rey High School in Baltimore, Mr. Bill Heiser.
+AIMS profiles a new school leader in each issue of Insights in our series entitled Seven Questions With...For our current profile, we reached out to the Executive Director at Wye River Upper School in Centreville, MD Chrissy Aull.

 Tell us how you first got involved in with AIMS?

 I am a product of public schools, so I did not know of AIMS until I was employed by a lower school in pursuit of AIMS accreditation.
 As the Founding Head of WRUS, in 2002, our first year, I realized that we must have AIMS in our world.
 Prospective families look for it and faculty deserve it.
 I've become more directly involved with AIMS and their staff through experiences on several accreditation committees and AIMS networking events.